Nurshot/KM-UM-Communication/README.md

 ## Warning

 Do not continuously try to write while using Write CR0 Memory.
-If you cannot lower the IRQL level, you may get a blue screen error.
+If you cannot lower the IRQL level, you may get a blue screen.
 ## License

 [GNU](https://choosealicense.com/licenses/gpl-3.0/)